Probabilistic Rainfall Downscaling: Joint Generalized Neural Models with Censored Spatial Gaussian Copula: Real Data Scenario

 In addition to comparing our approach against benchmarks, we appraise the robustness of the Cens-JGNM to reduced amounts of data.
 We train a Cens-JGNM on increasingly smaller data samples and compare the resulting forecasts on common test data.
 There are four Cens-JGNM versions in total, respectively fitted on 4 years of data (01/1985 to 06/1989), 6 years (1983 to 06/1989), 8 years (1981 to 06/1989) and finally 10 years (1979 to 06/1989).
 All are tested on the same 30 years of data, from 07/1989 to 07/2019.
 We use the same diagnostics as in Sections \ref{sec:comp_benchmark} and \ref{sec:spat_coh} above, to determine whether the performance of our method suffers in settings with a lack of data.

 We begin by inspecting the AUCs (with ROCs reported in Appendix \ref{apdx:roc}) in Figure \ref{fig:robustness_a}.
 The different sample sizes have no significant effect, as all four versions achieve similar AUCs.
 The models are better calibrated for lower rainfall events, which is explained by the reduced fitting data, implying that fewer extreme observations are used to train each model.
 We also compare their rank histograms in Figure \ref{fig:robustness_b}, which again show no significant difference or trend across model versions.
-From Figure \ref{fig:robustness_c}, showing ECDFs, it is again indicated that periods above 4 years of data are sufficient to ensure the strong performance of our model as all four versions display nearly identical performance.
-Importantly, performance of these versions match the performance of the Cens-JGNM trained on 20 years of data in Section \ref{sec:comp_benchmark}.
+From Figure \ref{fig:robustness_c}, showing ESFs, it is again indicated that periods above 4 years of data are sufficient to ensure the strong performance of our model as all four versions display nearly identical performance.
+Importantly, the performance of these versions matches the performance of the Cens-JGNM trained on 20 years of data in Section \ref{sec:comp_benchmark}.
+Finally, in Table~\ref{tab:robustness_talble}, we compare the metrics of the four model versions.

-To assess the spatial dependence of the model versions, cross-correlation plots are shown in Figure \ref{fig:robustness_cross_corr}.
-All four versions capture the spatial structure effectively, with no clear trend with respect to data amount.
-The performance of the Cens-JGNM on 20 years of data, shown in Figure \ref{fig:comapre_model_spatil_crosscorr}, is matched even with reduced fitting sample sizes.
-In Table~\ref{tab:robustness_talble}, we compare the metrics of the four model versions.